industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![script1](graphics/script1.PNG)

-Place a button on the first screen and go to the events tabs and click on add script:
+Place a button on the first screen, go to the 'Events' tabs in the right side menu and click on 'Add script':

 ![script2](graphics/script2_upd.png)

-An scrpiting window will be opened.
-To be more easily for the user a lot of code templates are created:
+A scripting window opens.
+On the left side menu several predefined code templates are provided:

 ![script3](graphics/script3.PNG)

-In this case, we can go to screen, change base screen.
-The templates can be dragged:
+In this case, we can open the 'Screen' dropdown on the left side and drag the template 'Change base screen' into the script.
+Don't forget to rename the screen name inside the code:

 ![script4](graphics/script4.PNG)

-Click on OK, and the script will be visible:
+Click on OK and the script will be applied for the button:

 ![script5](graphics/script5.PNG)

 ### Global scripts

-To create a global module for your scripts go to the 'Scripts' part on the device and create the global module with all the functions needed:
+To create a global module for your scripts go to 'Scripts' in the left side menu and create a global module with all the functions needed:

 ![script7](graphics/script7.PNG)